Gender Pay Gap

 Pay quartiles are calculated by listing the rates of pay for each employee across the Company from lowest to highest, before splitting that list into four equal sized groups and calculating the percentage of females and males in each one.

-Upon scrutinising this report, overall it can be viewed that by looking at the Mean and Median value this is something we as a company should be very proud of.
-Our ethics are put into practice by offering equality across all roles.
+Upon reviewing this data, overall it can be viewed that by looking at the mean and median value this is something we as a company should be very proud of.
+Our ethics are put into practice by offering equality across the entire Business

 The benefits and salary banding came into play in February 2017, to ensure a fair and consistent review is taken.
-This has proven a successful management tool based on the figures we have produced.
+This has proven a successful management tool based on the figures we have produced, which we will continue to use and develop.